This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes Achilles tendinitis?

-- Poor fitting shoes: Tendinitis can be caused by shoes that do not fit or support your foot and ankle.
+- Wearing shoes that do not fit or support your foot and ankle

 What are the signs and symptoms of Achilles tendinitis?